LordAxi/A-magicians-path/README.md

         - ...you need to have the rights to the art your contributing.
         - ...you need to know that by contributing art you keep the rights to the art, but allow This Project to use the art.
         - ...if you ever decide you want your art to get removed from this project, you need to create a Issue or Pull-Request.
 Processing those Issues can take a while.

+## Security

+    - A magicians path is an open-source project.
+That means you can review all of the code yourself — there's no hidden or malicious behavior.

+        -To help keep A magicians path safe for everyone:

+            - Please do not include external scripts from untrusted sources in your pull requests.
+            - All contributions should follow best practices for privacy and security.

+*Thank you for helping keep A magicians path clean and safe.*